kvarak/dnd/docs/_Folk/dragonfolk.md

     Whenever the Ranger class description mentions your Wisdom modifier you may instead your proficiency bonus.
 In addition, you may use the same modifier instead of Strength or Dexterity when attacking (attack and damage).
 Make this choice at level 1 and it cannot be changed later.

-    You can add the fighting style from the fighter entry to your selection of fighting styles and finally you may start with the ***kobold inventor*** feat.
+    You can add the fighting style from the fighter entry to your selection of fighting styles.

     <hr class="dividerinfolk">

 - ### Rogue
     Kobolds are ideal rogues.
-When you become a 1st level rogue, you gain the ***kobold inventor*** feat.
+You may use your Dexterity modifier +3 or your proficiency bonus when calculating AC and when attacking (to hit and damage).

-    When using sneak attack, you can opt not to use all your sneak attack dice.
+    In addition, when using sneak attack, you can opt not to use all your sneak attack dice.
 For each die you did not use, you gain a +1 to AC until the start of your next turn.
 Note that you can sneak attack using 0 extra damage dice.

-    In addition you may use your Dexterity modifier +3 or your proficiency bonus when calculating AC and when attacking (to hit and damage).

     <img src='../assets/images/kobold2.png' style='width:100%;padding:20px' />